 If you do not wish to incur this additional charge, the items can be returned to you unhallmarked, you will still be liable to pay the original packet fee.

 We encourage customers to make sure items are conforming to the Hallmarking Act and are divided into packets according to our Submission Rules.
+Any items which do not conform to the Hallmarking Act will delay the service to your packet.

 Read more about this in our Terms & Conditions, see point 6. in our downloads section here.